Book a call with admissions

 Where other brain stimulation therapies use electroconvulsive shocks that often leave intense lingering side effects, TMS has almost zero side effects.
 TMS is an FDA-approved treatment for major depressive disorder that is covered by most insurance.

 During TMS treatment, patients recline in a treatment chair and remain awake and alert.
-A technician positions the TMS magnet over the patient’s head to deliver gentle pulses to specific areas of the brain responsible for depression.
+A technician positions the TMS magnet over the patientโ€™s head to deliver gentle pulses to specific areas of the brain responsible for depression.
 Patients report that the magnetic pulses feel like gentle taps on the head.
 A course of TMS treatment typically involves 5 treatments per week for 6 weeks and then 2 treatments per week for 3 weeks.
 Each treatment session is about 20 minutes.

 TMS is non-invasive, meaning it does not require surgery, and non-systemic, so it does not affect the entire body.
 And unlike other treatments that stimulate the brain, TMS does not require sedation so patients can drive themselves to and from their TMS appointments and return to their daily routines including work and school immediately after each session.

 While treating depression with TMS, patients recline in a private treatment room and may relax, read, work, or watch television during TMS treatment.
-Since its FDA clearance in 2008 for depression and in 2018 for OCD, TMS is also a promising treatment for a range of other mental health conditions.
+Since its FDA clearance in 2008 for depression and in 2018 for OCD, TMS is also a promising off-label treatment for a range of other mental health conditions.
 Notably, TMS is a safe and effective treatment option for cigarette cessation, anxiety, cognitive impairment, and addiction relapse prevention and more research is emerging every day.

 How Effective is TMS?